 Minor grants are to be considered by the CEO.
-Formal acquittal processes are not mandatory but may be requested if considered appropriate.
+Formal acquittal processes are mandatory where specified, and may be requested for other minor grant categories if considered appropriate.

 2. Major Grants up to \$15,000

 Grants of between \$3,001 and \$15,000 are available to incorporated associations to assist with programs and events that benefit the local community and / or address priority community issues.